 Like any other vessel in aviation, hot air balloons are licenced, regulated aircraft.
 Pilots must have substantial training and be highly competent to operate a balloon, with knowledge of how to cope with any problems and circumstances that might arise during the course of a flight.

 Balloon Adventures Italy captain, Peter Kollar, is one of the world’s most experienced passenger balloon pilots.
-With close to 4000 fights under his belt, he is the perfect person to show you the breathtakingly beautiful Umbria region from the sky.
+With over 4000 fights under his belt, he is the perfect person to show you the breathtakingly beautiful Umbria region from a hot air balloon.

 Peter started a balloon company in New Zealand in 1991 – first employing other pilots.
 Soon realising that he needed to fly himself to make a success of his venture, he got his private licence within a year and had upgraded to a commercial licence by 1992.
 Since then, he’s acquired commercial pilot’s licences in Germany, Hungary and the United Arab Emirates.
 He is an instructor and a Civil Aviation Authority appointed examiner.
 He is also a world record holder for dropping 40 skydivers from a giant balloon.

 Even though Peter is an all-round great guy with loads of experience, you might still be concerned about the fact that a hot air balloon can’t really be steered.
 It is true, balloons fly with the wind, but with the right training and experience it can be made very safe.

 Basically, there’s no reason to worry.
 For a host of reasons – modern technology, strict regulations and skilled pilots – hot air balloons are an incredibly safe way to fly.